GavrieliYovel/Core-Team-Final-Assignment/README.md

 ### Setup
   1. const ABTestSDK = require('shenkar-abtest')
-  2. const ab = new ABTestSDK(*accountId*) //Working accountId: 63b9fddd93e055aa3b92bf69
+  2. const ab = new ABTestSDK(*accountId*)

 ### SDK Functions
 #### getAllExperiments()
   1. ab.getAllExperiments()
-  2. return an array of all experiments attach to the accountId
+  2. return an array of all experiments attached to the accountId

 #### getABExperiments()
   1. ab.getABExperiments()
-  2. return an array of all the AB experiments attach to the accountId
+  2. return an array of all the AB experiments attached to the accountId

 #### getFFExperiments()
   1. ab.getFFExperiments()
-  2. return an array of all the Feature Flag experiments attach to the accountId
+  2. return an array of all the Feature Flag experiments attached to the accountId

 #### callExperiment(experiment_id)
   1. ab.callExperiment(experiment_id)